flipsegura/github-slideshow/_posts/0000-01-02-flipsegura.md

 layout: slide
 title: "Welcome to our second slide"
 ---
-Yay!
-I wanna go to Hawaii
+Man i just wanna take a nap
 Use the left arrow to go back!